 Two common mistakes occur with templates.
 Firstly, not realising that the quotation and invoice templates can be highly customisable.

 Secondly, not realising that there are basic sample templates that can be quickly edited with your branding.If you don’t at least set up a sample template WorkflowMax will default to it’s system generated quote, invoice, or purchase order documents which can be quickly customised to show basic information.
-The system generated documents can include your logo and look like this:

 However, you can quickly set up your own custom templates using the samples provided.
 You can set these up from ‘Business tab’ > ‘Settings’ > ‘Custom Templates’.
 Refer to the help page here on: Custom Templates.